yessky/selector/README.md

-A Super Fast And Compatible CSS Selector Engine
+KS - A Super Fast And Compatible CSS Selector Engine
 ======

-kquery is a pure-JavaScript css selector engine, selectors of css1/2/3 are supported.
+KS is a pure-JavaScript css selector engine, selectors of css1/2/3 are supported.

 ## Getting Started